rLalrinmawii/SentimentAnalysis-NLP/README.md

 # Sentiment Analysis with Text Data

 ## Introduction
-This repository serves as an extension project following my seminar presentation on "Sentiment Analysis in NLP."
+This repository serves as an extension project following my **seminar presentation on "Sentiment Analysis in NLP"**.
 It includes code for text preprocessing, text visualization, sentiment analysis, sentiment modeling, and an extra exploration of Term Frequency-Inverse Document Frequency (TF-IDF).
-Sentiment analysis involves determining the sentiment or opinion expressed in a piece of text, which can be positive, negative, or neutral.
+Sentiment analysis involves determining the sentiment or opinion expressed in a piece of text, which can be **positive**, **negative**, or **neutral**.

 Additionally, a selection of slides from the presentation is included as images.

 <img width="909" alt="Screenshot 2024-05-18 at 12 09 43 PM" src="https://github.com/rLalrinmawii/SentimentAnalysis-NLP/assets/142977438/b3146027-78e2-45b8-9f08-504112aca243">